 The Tennessee Department of Revenue requires proof that sales taxes have been paid before the boat’s initial registration.
 If the boat was purchased from a Tennessee boat dealer, the dealer should provide the owner with an application that has been certified showing taxes have been paid.
 The white copy of the application is mailed by the owner to the Tennessee Wildlife Resources Agency in Nashville for processing.
 The yellow copy of the application is kept by the owner as a temporary permit to operate with until the application has been processed (only vaild for 60 days a temp).

 Boat Transfer from one individual to another

 Buyer must bring in a bill of sale signed by seller and buyer with description of boat and sales price.
 An existing boat registration or out-of-state title is helpful.
-Information needed is hull I.D. number, make, year, and length of boat, current TN numbers (or out of state number), names and addresses of seller and buyer, and both parties signatures.
+Information needed is hull I.D. number, make, model, year, length of boat, current TN numbers (or out of state number), names and addresses of seller and buyer, and both parties signatures.

 Boat Presently in owner’s name moving in to Tennessee

 Owner must bring in the current registration or title if available.
 Owner must show proof of taxes already paid in another state* or pay Tennessee sales tax on the present value of the boat.
 The fee is $12.00 plus sales tax.